VFlyer/KTmodDrDr/README.md

-# KTmodDrDr
-Dr. Doctor, a modded module for the game Keep Talking and Nobody Explodes.
+The Code.
+Regular module for KTaNE.
+By: Marksam32, Livio.